What is Google Fit?

 Data is private, secure, and in your control

 Data locality is a core component of Cloud Healthcare API.
-You choose the storage location for each dataset from current available locations that correspond to distinct geographic areas.
+You choose the storage location for each dataset from currently available locations that correspond to distinct geographic areas.
 Your organization controls where data is stored on Google Cloud via Cloud Healthcare API.

 Cloud Healthcare API services are integrated with Cloud Audit Logging, which allows your organization to track actions affecting your data.
 By default, administrative modifications to data sets, data stores, and IAM policies are logged.
 You can also enable audit logging of item creation, modification, and reads within each data store.